 Schools and academic departments/programs, such as Business School, School of Education, Art program, biology, computer science, etc., may have their own template, but it still must retain most common branding elements (as defined in this Style Guide).

-Exceptions to template usage as indicated here must be approved by the Vice President of Technology & Communication prior to implementation.
+Exceptions to template usage as indicated here must be approved by the Vice President of Technology & Innovation prior to implementation.

 Relative sizing of window and page elements

 The design of a Web page should facilitate graceful resizing of layout, navigation, and content when a visitor resizes their browser window.

 Web page elements should be designed to support the user's ability to adjust image and text size through the browser settings.

 Sizes of page elements (fonts, containers or bounding boxes, images) should be specified in relative units (percentage or em units) whenever possible.